Monte Pic/Pitschberg (2363 m) is a mountain that rises above Santa Cristina in Val Gardena, Dolomites.

 Drive up Streda Plesdinaz to get to the small car park.
 Exact Location: Google Maps.

 From June 13 until October 9 (between 7 am and 2 pm), there’s a parking fee of 1 EUR/hour or 6 EUR/day.
+The fee may have increased since our last visit.

 You can pay using the EasyPark app, or with a credit card.